cerner/terra-core/packages/terra-dropdown-button/docs/SplitButton.md

 # Split Button

 The Split Button provides the user with the ability to choose the primary action or an action from a listing of alternative actions.
 An example is email.
-The primary action is _reply_, but the user can also _forward_, or _reply all_. _Reply_ would be the primary action, while _forward_ and _reply_ would be contained inside the dropdown.
+The primary action is _reply_, but the user can also _forward_ or _reply all_. _Reply_ would be the primary action, while _forward_ and _reply all_ would be contained inside the dropdown.

-Children must be the `Button` subcomponent for proper functionality and appearance.
+Children must be the `Item` subcomponent for proper functionality and appearance.

 ## Getting Started